pylapp/Tips-tools/README.md

 <em>Keep time and be faster with your own cache of references, tools and specifications useful for developers!</em>

-_Tips'n'tools_ is a project which has the aim of making searches a bit more fast and improving technical watch.
+_Tips'n'tools_ is a project which has the aim of making searches a bit faster and improving technical watch.
-Indeed sometimes you need to share usefull web links and cool libraries to your colleagues, but which platform to use?
+Indeed sometimes you need to share useful web links and cool libraries to your colleagues, but which platform to use?
 Your company's inner social network?
 Lost time if you move from your job.
 A public social media?
 Lost time if this medium is closed.
 Fill your web browser's bookmarks?
 Yeah, got stolen or reinitialized your computer and you are done.